Hi. I’m Eoghan McCabe. I’m the CEO and a co-founder of Intercom.

 We’re evolving our products to work well for your business as you scale.
 This doesn’t mean we’re going to switch our focus to the “enterprise” market.
 It just means that as your business grows a little bigger, we’re going to work very hard to try to keep you on Intercom, rather than make you have to consider the legacy alternatives.

-(This smart-ass illustration is supposed to be of the Resolve product logo evolving.
+(This smart-ass illustration is supposed to be of the Respond product logo evolving.
 Nobody got that.
 Oh well.)

 Building out our infrastructure for 100x more growth

 We’re investing very, very heavily in our infrastructure.
 All parts of our system were tested last year.
 For example, the amount of records in one of our core databases grew from 600M to 2.4B.

 Because of this, and imperfect planning on our part, our customers had to suffer a bunch of downtime.
 Particularly towards the end of the year, as our availability fell to 99.7% — well below our 99.9% goal.

 We were devastated by this.
 We re-prioritized our work, putting dozens of engineers on the problem, and spent millions of dollars to get us to a healthier place.
 We’re pretty proud of where we’re at now.
 The bulk of the problems we had before are gone.
 But we have some really great things to ship still.
 Expect a far more available and faster Intercom moving forward.

 Opening up our platform

 Intercom’s vision is to replace all of the separate apps or solutions that companies use to talk to their customers with one simple platform.
 But it might take another 10 years to really get there.
 Until then — and even after for areas we have no plans to invest in — we need to make sure Intercom plays nice with other products.